rexlow/Wazuh-Daemons/readme.md

 ## Configuration

-1. Replace manager IP in `agent.yaml` line 26.
-2. Replace workers IP in `ossec.conf` line 4.
+1. Replace `your-domain.com` across all files with your wazuh domain.
-3. Replace your dockerhub handler in `build.sh`
+2. Replace your dockerhub handler in `build.sh`

 ## Installation